magnumnighthawk/langchain_playground/README.md

 # LangChain Food Tips Generator

-A simple Python application that generates food tips using LangChain and OpenAI's GPT-3.5 model.
+A simple Python application that generates food tips using LangChain and OpenAI's GPT-3.5 model or HuggingFace models.

 ## Description

 This project demonstrates the basic usage of LangChain to create a chain that generates customized food tips based on sentiment and keyword inputs.
-It uses OpenAI's GPT-3.5-turbo-instruct model to generate human-like responses.
+It supports both OpenAI's GPT-3.5-turbo-instruct model and HuggingFace models to generate human-like responses.

 ## Prerequisites

 - Python 3.7+
-- OpenAI API key
+- OpenAI API key (if using OpenAI)
+- HuggingFace API token (if using HuggingFace)

 ## Installation